Three Little Chickpeas

 • Vegan buffalo tofu bowl

-• White bowl with rice, black beans, tofu meat crumbles, cherry tomatoes, corn, spinach, and cashew lime crema.
+• Tofu burrito bowl with black beans, corn, cherry tomatoes, romaine lettuce, and cashew lime crema.

 Tofu Burrito Bowl